mvglasow/unison-wiki/Reporting-Bugs-and-Feature-Requests.md

 ## Unison's product is the source code

 Unison's product is the source code.
 A packaging system having an old version is not a bug in Unison.
 The CI-provided binaries exist for Continuous Integration and are useful for users as a side benefit.
-Therefore, the CI binaries not working on a particular operating system is not a Unison bug.
+Therefore, the CI binaries not working on a particular operating system is not a Unison bug (there might be Unison bug lurking behind that, but there might not).
 (In general, binaries should be provided by packaging systems.)

 ## Unison is only concerned with the most recent release and the tip of git

 Generally, problems are fixed on the git master branch, and from time to time a new release is made.
 From the project's viewpoint, old releases are obsolete, and bugs in them are no longer relevant.
 While the license gives you the right to run old code, no one is interested in helping with that -- advice is essentially always to upgrade.

 If you are running an old version of Unison because you choose to run an LTS release, because someone else controls the computer on which it is running, or because your packaging system or operating system has an old version, that is something to be addressed with those parties, not with the Unison project.